Step 1: Diagnose the problem

 If there’s no corrosion, you can choose to rebuild it rather than replace it.
 But that doesn’t automatically mean you should—rebuilding isn’t always cheaper, and it might not even do the trick.
 In fact, sometimes you can buy a new carburetor for less than (or pretty darn close to) the cost of the rebuilding kit plus the cost of the chemicals (see “How to Find Carburetor Parts and Prices,”).

-I always just replace bad carburetors, rather than rebuild them.
+We always just replace bad carburetors, rather than rebuild them.

 How to Find Carburetor Parts and Prices